 The Progressive Aspect is for something or someone in progress.
 Progress may be a changing condition, state, or activity.
 It may mean betterment, but it not always does.

 The Perfect Aspect is for something or someone regarded to a point in time.
 The name “perfect” comes from Latin.
 For grammar, it has nothing to do with faults, flaws, or their absence.
 It tells about effects to a time.

 In Latin, the word auxiliaris meant “helping”, “accompanying”.
-Auxiliaries can help tell “where” we are in our thoughts about time: in our grammatical PRESENT, PAST, or FUTURE.
+Today, auxiliaries can help us render “where” we are in our thoughts about time: in our linguistic PRESENT, PAST, or FUTURE.

 The “place, where” is a figure of speech.
-There is no single or specific brain area for thoughts.
+There is no singular or specific brain area for thoughts.
 Own language activity is the strongest single factor to unite the working of the human brain entire (!)

 Let us try a Progressive pattern for our Future field.

 The Perfect pattern takes the third form.
 It ends in –ED, for regular verbs.
 For irregular verbs, the ending can be –EN.